Real Estate SEO: Drive FREE traffic to Realtor Website

-When people share you content, search engines see it as a vote of confidence.
+When people share your content, search engines see it as a vote of confidence.
 These votes are crucial because they determine your ranking, so the more you get them the better.

 Ever read a blog post and you noticed hyperlinks within the content?
 Hyperlinks are words that have a link that leads to a different post, either on the same website or on a different website.

-The hyperlink is strategically linked to articles that are relate to what you are reading or a topic closely related to the what the blog is about.
+The hyperlink is strategically linked-to articles that are related to what you are reading or a topic closely related to what the blog is about.

-A ready who find the blog interesting is likely to click on the hyperlink and read the article.
+A reader who finds the blog interesting is likely to click on the hyperlink and read the article.
 This will keep your reader on your website, which is a vote of confidence for you.

-In this example, ‘real estate market here in Nairobi has been booming with new home sales being 50% in 2018.
-This is in large part thanks to a recent Nairobi school reports showing that…’
+In this example, the ‘real estate market here in Nairobi has been booming with new home sales being 50% in 2018.
+This is in large part thanks to a recent Nairobi school report showing that…’

 The hyperlink on “Nairobi School Report” would be a link to a post or a page that we created previously that was pertaining to the Nairobi school report.